-The staff at New England Food Allergy Treatment Centers are here to answer your questions.
-Below are the most common questions and answers that surface from patients across all ages, including parents and their children being treated.
+The staff at New England Food Allergy Treatment Center is here to answer your questions.
+Below are common questions and answers that surface from patients and families across all ages.

 The first day procedure will take about 5-6 hours.
 The time to reach the top maintenance is about 10-12 months, depending on any symptoms during the build-up dosing.